It is with deep regret that we announce that the Winnipeg Christmas Cheer Board’s great champion Kai Madsen has passed away.

 Who we are and what we do

-The Christmas Cheer Board is a Canadian registered charitable organization providing about 17,500 Christmas hampers annually.
+The Christmas Cheer Board is a Canadian registered charitable organization providing approximately 17,500 Christmas hampers annually.

 Hamper recipients come from all areas of Winnipeg and reflect diverse social and economic backgrounds as do the thousands of volunteers that donate invaluable resources and time to help support the Cheer Board.